npflueger/npflueger.github.io/_pages/research.md

 My research is in algebraic geometry and combinatorics, especially algebraic curves and Young tableaux.
 I am particularly interested in Brill-Noether theory, which studies the variety of ways that a chosen curve is realized in projective space.
 I also study analogous questions in the setting of tropical geometry, and the relation between these perspectives via non-Archimedean analytic geometry.
 My publications are listed below.

-I am also interested in proof formalization in Lean4.
+I am also interested in proof formalization in Lean 4.
 You can find some of my ongoing formalization projects below.

-## Lean4 Formalizations
+## Lean 4 formalizations

-**Note:** each of these formalizations a link to its documentation.
-This documentation is auto-generated, and includes documentation of all dependenices within Mathlib.
-When reading the docs, you should look for the relevant section in the sidebar and focus on those files.
+**Note:** Each of these formalizations has a link to its documentation.
+This documentation is auto-generated and includes all dependencies within Mathlib.
+When reading the documentation, look for the relevant section in the sidebar and focus on those files.

 * _Chip-firing in Lean_ (with Dhyey Mavani).
 This project formalizes aspects of chip-firing games on finite multigraphs, including the Riemann-Roch theorem of Baker and Norine.
 <br /> [github](https://github.com/DhyeyMavani2003/chip-firing-with-lean) [docs](https://dhyeymavani.com/chip-firing-with-lean/docs/ChipFiringWithLean/RiemannRoch.html) [arXiv](https://arxiv.org/abs/2606.16679)

 * _Demazure products_.
 This project formalizes the extended Demazure product on integer permutations (not necessarily of finite length).
-It includes a formalized bijection between Hecke Factorizations of integer permutations and set-valued tableaux.
+It includes a formalized bijection between Hecke factorizations of integer permutations and set-valued tableaux.
 <br /> [github](https://github.com/npflueger/demazure) [docs](https://npflueger.github.io/demazure/docs/Demazure/AspPerm.html)

 ## Preprints and papers under review